-“Tooth decay is a very serious issue affecting our children today,” says San Diego pediatric dentist Dr. Santiago Surillo.
-“Tooth decay occurs when the sugars from the food we eat interacts with the bacteria in our mouths to create acid.
+“Tooth decay is a very serious issue affecting our children today,” says La Mesa pediatric dentist Dr. Santiago Surillo.
+“Tooth decay occurs when the sugars from the food we eat interact with the bacteria in our mouths to create acid.
 This acid then attacks our teeth, weakening the enamel and leading to decay.
 But fluoride can help protect our teeth.”

 Fluoride works not just to protect the surface of our teeth, but when ingested, it can also incorporate into the structure of developing teeth, making them stronger.
 Fluoride intake is most important between the ages of six months and 16 years.
 This is when the primary and permanent teeth come in, and when they need the most protection.